pikatchu/website/_posts/2023-07-23-a_sea_of_updates.md

 bidder (readers).
 Your system would look something like this:

 ![alt text](../img/auction_spreadsheet.png)

+> nit: capitalization of columns is different between text/code and image

+> The clients being writers makes me think that the arrow in the image points in the wrong direction.

 And that's it!
 When a change occurs on the first client (the writer), everything propagates!
 The server receives the change, computes the